-Find out about the life of a research scientist while working on a project that you choose!
-Students conduct research under the supervision of a top academic at Universities renowned for science and technology.
+Find out about the life of a research scientist while working on a project that is aligned to your research interests.
+Students conduct research under the supervision of an academic at universities renowned for science and technology.
 Gain new skills and develop your knowledge.

 A recent report published by the Confederation of British Industry shows 47 per cent of employers are dissatisfied with graduates’ international cultural awareness.
 Additionally, one third of employers viewed a graduate with any overseas international experience as more employable.
 In addition to research experience you can develop your professional skills in intercultural communication and team-work.